mininet/mininet.github.com/source/download/index.markdown

 3. Sign up for the [mininet-discuss mailing list](https://mailman.stanford.edu/mailman/listinfo/mininet-discuss).
 This is the source for Mininet **support** and discussion with the friendly Mininet community. ;-)

-4. Run through the [VM Setup Notes](/vm-setup-notes) to log in to the VM and install Mininet code on it.
+4. Run through the [VM Setup Notes](/vm-setup-notes) to log in to the VM and customize it as desired.

 5. Follow the [Walkthrough](/walkthrough) to get familiar with Mininet commands and typical usage.